Skip to main content

 Planned providers

-Bridge’s long-term direction is broader than the two providers available today.
+Bridge’s long-term direction is broader than the providers available today.
 The current CLI roadmap calls out:

 • S3